Big Button - Part 9 - Rust Development Workflow

 git add .

-2. Commit changes with a message.
+2. Commit the changes to the project’s git history with a useful message.
 Feel free to use conventional git commit messages.

 Terminal window